-(Auditing Standards Committee Statement No. 540, paragraph 12) [Second-tier, and small and medium-sized audit firms]
+(Auditing Standards Committee Statement No. 540, paragraph 11 and 12) [[Large-sized audit firms]

-In addition to the above example cases, there were cases in which the engagement team did not quantitatively examine the reasonableness of the management's assumption that business performance would become more stable even though a subsidiary established in the previous fiscal year was insolvent (refer to (1) Matters common to auditing accounting estimates, Case 13), or in which the engagement team did not examine the reasonableness of the audited company's judgment regarding the evaluation of shares in a subsidiary with poor business performance although the value of the shares, which was estimated to be able to recover in roughly five years based on the subsidiary's business plan, failed to reach the book value and remained at around 50% of the book value.
+In addition to the aforementioned examples of identified deficiencies, there were cases in which the engagement team did not quantitatively examine the reasonableness of the management's assumption that business performance would substantially improve, even though the subsidiary's net asset value was less than 50% of its acquisition value (refer to (1) Matters common to auditing accounting estimates, Case 1 3), or in which the engagement team did not examine the reasonableness of the audited company's judgment regarding the evaluation of shares in a subsidiary with poor business performance, even though the value of the shares, which was estimated to be likely to recover in roughly five years based on the subsidiary's business plan, failed to reach the book value and remained at around 50% of the book value; or in which the engagement team did not consider the need for a write-down of shares held by the subsidiary in an insolvent subsidiary of its own, and thus did not appropriately value the net asset value of shares in the subsidiary.

-When the net asset value of shares in subsidiaries and associates whose market value is considered to be very difficult to be identified has fallen by around 50% compared with the acquisition value, it is necessary to assume that the net asset has declined significantly and book a reasonable amount of impairment losses.
-The same treatment of asset impairment is applicable to the evaluation of shares in recently acquired subsidiaries and associates, and therefore, it is necessary to carefully examine the possibility of a decline in the net asset, including examining the discrepancy between the initial business plan and the actual results.
+When the net asset value of shares in subsidiaries and affiliates whose market value is considered to be very difficult to be identified has fallen by around 50% compared with the acquisition value, it is necessary to assume that the net asset has declined significantly and book a reasonable amount of impairment losses.
+The same treatment of asset impairment is applicable to the evaluation of shares in recently acquired subsidiaries and affiliates, and therefore, it is necessary to carefully examine the possibility of a decline in the net asset, including examining the discrepancy between the initial business plan and the actual results.